-Johann Riedel, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the snow-brig Frei Gebruder under the command of Skipper Minzberger.
+Johann Riedel, a farmer, his wife Anna, and children (Nikolaus, age 18; Johann, age 15; Andreas, age 13; Anna Maria, age 11½; Johann Georg, age 6) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the snow-brig Frei Gebruder under the command of Skipper Minzberger.

 Johann died and his widow Anna remarried to Nikolaus Grosser.
 The combined Grosser/Riedel family settled in the Volga German colony of Hölzel on 11 September 1767 and are recorded there on the 1767 census in Household No. 35.

 The 1798 census of Seelmann records Johann Georg Riedel from Hölzel in Household No. Sm42.

 Both the Oranienbaum passenger list and the 1767 census record that the Riedel family came from the German region of Trier.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Hz21, Hz37, Sm42.